mumtobe/public_docs/docs/pt/faq.md

 ## Still have questions?

-Contact us at support@mumtobe.com or through the in-app help feature.
+Contact us at info@mumtobe.pt or through the in-app help feature.